 Now that you have the basics down, let’s make caramel!

-- 20 pitted dates (160 g - measured after pitting // if not moist and sticky, soak in warm water for 10 minute then drain)
+- 20 large pitted dates (if not moist and sticky, soak in warm water for 10 minute then drain)

-- Be sure to only add enough water to form a paste - too much and it will be too liquidy.
-I found 3-4 Tbsp to be the ideal amount, but this will depend on your machine and size/moistness of dates.
+Be sure to only add enough water to form a paste - too much and it will be too liquidy.
+Amount will depend on your machine and size/moistness of dates.

-- Leave as is, or add a pinch of salt to enhance flavor.
+Leave as is, or add a pinch of salt to enhance flavor (optional).
 Will keep covered in the refrigerator for 1-2 weeks, and often more.

-*This recipe is not my original idea, but rather one that I've adapted from other brilliant bloggers.
+*This recipe is not my original idea, but rather one that I've adapted from other brilliant recipe creators.